HuskyDG/magic_overlayfs/README.md

 OVERLAY_IMAGE_EXTRA=0     # number of kb need to be added to overlay.img OVERLAY_IMAGE_SHRINK=true # shrink overlay.img or not?
+INCLUDE_MAGIC_MOUNT=false # enable legacy Magisk mount or not when Magisk_OverlayFS is disabled

 if [ -f "/data/adb/modules/magisk_overlayfs/util_functions.sh" ] && \
     /data/adb/modules/magisk_overlayfs/overlayfs_system --test; then